Solomon Islands (archipelago)

-The Solomon Islands (archipelago) is an island group in the western South Pacific Ocean, north-east of Australia.
+The Solomon Islands is an island group (archipelago) in the western South Pacific Ocean, north-east of Australia.
 The archipelago is in the Melanesian subregion and bioregion of Oceania and forms the eastern boundary of the Solomon Sea.
-The many islands of the archipelago are distributed across Papua New Guinea and Solomon Islands (country).
+The many islands of the archipelago are distributed across the sovereign states of Papua New Guinea and Solomon Islands.
 The largest island in the archipelago is Bougainville Island, which is a part of the Autonomous Region of Bougainville (currently a part of Papua New Guinea) along with Buka Island, the Nukumanu Islands, and a number of smaller nearby islands.
-Much of the remainder falls within the territory of Solomon Islands and include the atolls of Ontong Java, Sikaiana, the raised coral atolls of Bellona and Rennell, and the high islands of Choiseul, Guadalcanal, Makira, Malaita, New Georgia, the Nggelas, Santa Isabel, and the Shortlands.
+Much of the remainder falls within the territory of Solomon Islands and include the atolls of Ontong Java, Sikaiana, the raised coral atolls of Bellona and Rennell, and the volcanic islands of Choiseul, Guadalcanal, Makira, Malaita, New Georgia, the Nggelas, Santa Isabel, and the Shortlands.
 The Santa Cruz Islands are not a part of the archipelago.

 Geography

-The Solomon Islands (archipelago) consists of over 1,000 islands, ranging from low-lying coral atolls to mountainous high islands, including many volcanoes with varying degrees of activity.
+The Solomon Islands archipelago consists of over 1,000 islands, ranging from low-lying coral atolls to mountainous volcanic islands, including many volcanoes with varying degrees of activity.
 Bougainville Island is the largest in the archipelago, with an area of 9,300 km2 (3591 sq miles).
 Mount Balbi on Bougainville is the highest peak in the archipelago at 2,715 metres.

 Geology

-The Solomon Islands (archipelago) was formed by the convergence of the Indo-Australian Plate and the Pacific Plate.
+The Solomon Islands archipelago was formed by the convergence of the Indo-Australian Plate and the Pacific Plate.
 The Indo-Australian Plate and the smaller Solomon Sea Plate are subducting beneath the Pacific Plate along the New Britain–San Cristobal oceanic trench, which runs south of and parallel to the archipelago in the Solomon Sea.
 The surface geology of the islands is mostly igneous rocks, outcrops of metamorphic rocks, alluvial lowlands, and uplifted coral islands.
 Areas of ancient coralline limestone are found on Bougainville.

 Active and dormant volcanoes are found in an arc extending from Bougainville in the north through the New Georgia Islands and Savo Island to Gallego volcano on the northwest end of Guadalcanal.
+Arc volcanism dates the earliest volcanoes on the islands to the Early/Middle Eocene.

+The archipelago is bounded both to the northeast and southwest by subduction zones, which pull in opposing directions.
+The rates of subduction on various zones have varied greatly over time due to the subduction of rough seafloor features, such as seamounts.
+Several ridges have been subducted, associated with periods of tectonic uplift on certain islands, again with highly variable rates.
+However, it is believed that subduction around the Solomon Islands represents one of the highest rates of convergence found on Earth at 10–12 cm/yr.

+Subduction zones around the archipelago are tectonically active, though recorded seismicity is higher on the southern side of the island chain.
+The largest recorded earthquake from the Solomon Islands was a Mw 8.1 that occurred on April 1, 2007.